dr-montasir/nm/README.md

 # Native Math (NM)

-> A tiny math library for Motoko
+> A Tiny and Powerful Math Library for Motoko

 ## Install